kny5/fabacademy_antonio_anaya/docs/assignments/week06.md

 As the FDM printing process requires high temperatures to melt the plastic, there's some risk associated to the usage of the machine.

+Although current 3D printers incorporate overheating control to prevent fires using thermo-couple wire sensors located in the heating extrude elements and the heating bed, its still a safety assurance to have extra preventing measures.

 ![Fire example.](https://hackaday.com/wp-content/uploads/2018/03/fire.png?w=800 =250x)

 Checklist to prevent fires while 3D printing: